Section 6. Airport Surface Detection Procedures

 TURN (left/right) ON THE TAXIWAY/RUNWAY YOU ARE APPROACHING.

 - Do not provide specific navigational guidance (exact headings to be followed) unless an emergency exists or by mutual agreement with the pilot.

 It remains the pilot's responsibility to navigate visually via routes to the clearance limit specified by the controller and to avoid other parked or taxiing aircraft, vehicles, or persons in the movement area.

 - Do not allow an aircraft to begin departure roll or cross the landing threshold whenever there is an unidentified target/track displayed on the runway.

 When the system generates an alert, the controller must immediately assess the situation visually and as presented on the ASDE system display, then take appropriate action as follows:

-Radar-only mode is an enhancement of the ASDE-X system which allows the system to stay operational with safety logic processing, despite a critical fault in the Multilateration (MLAT) subsystem.
+Radar-only mode is an enhancement of the ASDE-X and ASSC systems which allows the system to stay operational with safety logic processing, despite a critical fault in the Multilateration (MLAT) subsystem.
 The system stays in full core alert status under radar-only mode without data block capability.